Dante83/a-water/README.md

 `patch_vertex_size` | The length and width of the number of vertices in each patch.
 `wave_scale_multiple` | Increases the size of the waves by a multiple of this number.
 `number_of_octaves` | The number of octaves to use in the FFT simulation.
-`use_reflection_cubemap_for_environment_map` | A nifty little property that doubles the use of the internal cubemap reflection camera texture for use as the scenes environment map for other reflections.
-Defaults to `false`, but enabling it can produce realtime reflections using the oceans cubemap camera.

 ##Setting File Locations